 If you are a piano enthusiast, you must add the Chopin Museum to your Warsaw itinerary.
 Having spent the first 20 years of his life in Warsaw, you can learn about Frederick Chopin’s work in the comprehensive Chopin Museum.
 Anyone who wants a tease of his work can enjoy the 15 musical benches scattered around Warsaw, each playing a section of his career.

-By Living Out Lau
+Recommended by Living Out Lau

 One of the oldest and second-largest cities in Poland, Krakow boasts historical sites, gorgeous architecture, and plenty of exciting things to do.
 Poland’s former capital dates back to the 7th century and has been a center of Polish economic, cultural, and artistic life.
 Nominated as one of the most beautiful cities in Europe, UNESCO included its Old Town in its world heritage list.